fastlane/boarding/README.md

 ---

+## Manage TestFlight external beta testers

+By accessing the link https://url.com/manage/external :
+- You can see the complete list of your TestFlight external users
+- You can delete a TestFlight user
+- You can resend the TestFlight mail invitation

 ## Security

 To secure your webpage, you only have to set the `ITC_TOKEN` environment variable to any password.

 - You can send your users the link and tell them the password
 - You can send them the direct link including the token like this: https://url.com/?token=[password]

+To secure the manage section, you only have to set the `HTTP_AUTH` environment variable to any username/password combinaison
+- HTTP_AUTH format: username:password

 ## Available environment variables